dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 **ConnectDrivers**: YES (Forces .efi drivers, change to NO for faster boot times but cerain file system drivers may not load)

-**Drivers**: Add your .efi drivers here.
+**Drivers**: Add your .efi drivers here

 **Protocols**:

-* AppleBootPolicy: NO (Ensures APFS compatibility on VMs or legacy Macs)
+* AppleBootPolicy: Ensures APFS compatibility on VMs or legacy Macs, not needed since we're running bare-metal
-* ConsoleControl: NO (Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode)
+* ConsoleControl: Replaces Console Control protocol with a builtin version, needed for when firmware doesn’t support text output mode
-* DataHub: NO (Reinstalls Data Hub)
+* DataHub: Reinstalls Data Hub
-* DeviceProperties: NO (Ensures full compatibility on VMs or legacy Macs)
+* DeviceProperties: Ensures full compatibility on VMs or legacy Macs, not needed since we're running bare-metal

 **Quirks**:

-* ExitBootServicesDelay: 0 (Switch to 5 if running ASUS Z87-Pro with FileVault2)
+* ExitBootServicesDelay: Only required for very specifc use cases like setting to `5` for ASUS Z87-Pro running FileVault2
-* IgnoreInvalidFlexRatio: NO (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems)
+* IgnoreInvalidFlexRatio: Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems
-* IgnoreTextInGraphics: NO (Fix for UI corruption when both text and graphics outputs happen)
+* IgnoreTextInGraphics: Fix for UI corruption when both text and graphics outputs happen
-* ProvideConsoleGop: YES (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
+* ProvideConsoleGop:Enables GOP(Graphics output Protcol) which the macOS bootloader requires for console handle, AptioMemoryFix currently offers this but will soon be removed
-* ReleaseUsbOwnership: NO (Releases USB controller from firmware driver)
+* ReleaseUsbOwnership: Releases USB controller from firmware driver, avoid unless you know what you're doing
-* RequestBootVarRouting: NO (Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
-Needed for when firmware tries to delete boot entries)
+* RequestBootVarRouting: Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
+Needed for when firmware tries to delete boot entries
-* SanitiseClearScreen: NO (Fixes High resolutions displays that display OpenCore in 1024x768)
+* SanitiseClearScreen: Fixes High resolutions displays that display OpenCore in 1024x768